ganeshkrishnaram/ToyRobotSimulator/README.md

 The application runs in a single executable file which can be opened by double clicking it.
 <h4>Test Case <h4>
   BDD Test cases are implemented for the Simulator component to ensure the testing is more of a Use Case driven approach.
+<h4>NOTE</h4>
+  The Lifetimescope of the core ToyRoboSimulator components are currently kept as Singleton Instance.
+Both the AddScoped/AddSingleton will work for the current application scenario.
+Currently used the Singleton scope for the purpose of this exercise.